adamhmmd/Portofolio-Mini-Project/README.md

 Hello!
 This is my first mini project for my portfolio.
-This project involves analyzing a dataset containing layoffs from around the world to identify and analyze the pattern of what's going on.
+This project involves analyzing a dataset containing layoffs from around the world to identify and analyze the pattern.
 I used MySQL for data cleaning and manipulation and Power BI for data visualization.